 Research Associate, ILSCA

-She completed her LL.M. in Business Laws from ILS Law College in 2017.
+- She further completed her LLM in International Law from ILS Law College, Pune.

 - She is a Civil/Commercial Mediator accredited and empanelled by ADR ODR International, UK.

 - She has also completed her training in Executive Negotiation and Conflict Management Skills.